Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2019.2-to-2019.3.md

 The last step is important because, if you haven't installed the sample and load a Scene that uses a Procedural Sky, then the Procedural Sky data in the Volume is lost.
 Unity does not serialize this so you can close and re-open Unity to recover your settings.

+## Sky Intensity Mode

+In HDRP for 2019.3, the way sky intensity is handled has been changed.
+Before the change, there were two parameters: **Exposure** and **Multiplier** that we both applied to change the sky intensity.
+Now, there is a new combo box for users to chose between one or the other.
+An update script is provided in **Edit > Render Pipeline > Upgrade Sky Intensity Mode**  to upgrade the existing sky components.

 ## Fog

 HDRP has deprecated the Linear Fog, Exponential Fog, Volumetric Fog, and Volumetric Fog Quality overrides in 2019.3 and replaced them with a single [Fog](Override-Fog.html) override.
 This override acts as an exponential fog with a height component by default and allows you to add additional volumetric fog.
 To automatically update old fog overrides to the new system, select **Edit > Render Pipeline > Upgrade Fog Volume Components**.
 Note that it can not safely convert all cases so you may need to upgrade some manually.